peterashwoodsmith/ArtificialHorizon/README.md

 the Arduino UNO does not have sufficient memory to store the entire image.
 On a higher performance processor you could do all kinds of cool stuff like draw brown vs blue skye etc.

+In addition to the horizon and small plane it also outputs a gyro computed heading.
+When the device first comes up it looks the maximum magnetic flux and uses that to be the north reference, it then adjusts what the gyro tell it is the current yaw and computes what that would be relative to where it thinks north is.
+During the period that it is trying to figure out north it puts and X over the heading.
+Likewise if the gyroscope is not reporting that it is calibrating or calibrated we draw a big X through the entire display.

 There is a brief youtube description of this project here: https://youtu.be/mU1mT4dsyRU